ALERT: Instruction moves to distance and online learning. School phone lines and emails remain open for communication with families.

-The District's stewardship of our facilities is guided by a set of overarching infrastructure planning principles.
+The Division's stewardship of our facilities is guided by a set of overarching infrastructure planning principles.

 To ensure we invest responsibly and strategically in all our school buildings, it’s important that we clearly understand the condition of our school infrastructure.